nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 // >> Window
 ```

-Whenever a function is declared or a function expression is written in the global scope, `this` will point to the global object **even though** the execution context has changed.
+Whenever a function declaration or a function expression is written in the global scope, `this` will point to the global object **even though** the execution context has changed.

 ### Object methods

 Let's take a look at `this` inside object methods.

 ```javascript